dailystory/docs/articles/changelog/2020/september.md

 * Add support for dedicated function to GetFullname
 * Bug with reports not rendering without fullname
 * Improvements to performance of add segment to campaign
+* Updates to HTML editor and start support for AMP

 ## September 5, 2020
 * Status queue items expire after 72 hours